chrisgrieser/alfred-bibtex-citation-picker/README.md

   underscore `_` and some text.
 For example: `{citekey}.pdf` or `{citekey}_{title}.pdf`.
 The citekey itself must not contain underscores, and the filename must not include the `@`.
-- The `📕` indicates that the entry already has an associated PDF at that location.
+- The `📕` indicates that the entry has an associated PDF at that location.
 - <kbd>Hyper</kbd><kbd>⏎</kbd>[^1]: If the entry has an associated PDF file, open it with the default PDF reader.
-If the PDF folder setting is left empty, tries to open a PDF file listed under the `file` key in the BibTeX file.
 - Add `pdf` to any search query to filter only for entries with PDFs that have been added by the auto-file feature. `pdf grieser`, for example, displays only entries from the author "Grieser" with PDFs.
 Can be combined with other